dkleva/bareos/docs/manuals/en/new_main_reference/source/quickstart.rst

 Volume from the Pool and mounts it.

-Although the basic Pool options are specified in the Director’s :ref:`Pool DirectorResourcePool` resource, the real Pool is maintained in the Bareos Catalog.
+Although the basic Pool options are specified in the Director’s :ref:`DirectorResourcePool Pool` resource, the real Pool is maintained in the Bareos Catalog.
 It contains information taken from the Pool resource (configuration file) as well as information on all the Volumes that have been added to the Pool.